Rupeshkotha/Queuectl/testing.md

 **4. Monitor job state over time:**

-You cant see the movment with in the terminal so you can see the difference in web interface:
+The movement will be very fast it would be better if you observe this in web interface:

 ```bash
 queuectl status